admhpr/oversight/content/blog/http-2-push.md

 [SPDY](https://en.wikipedia.org/wiki/SPDY), a protocol (now obsolete) developed by Google, made HTTP faster in many ways.

-Slowly the major browsers began to ship SPDY until it became the natural succcesor to HTTP 1.1 after nearly 20 years (2015).
+Slowly the major browsers began to ship SPDY, HTTP/2 built upon many of the ideas of SPDY and it became the natural succcesor to HTTP 1.1 after nearly 20 years (2015).
+SPDY is no longer shipped in modern browsers since 2021.

 #### HTTP/2 Overview